wds4/tribal-tapestry/essays/bookJustification/hypotheses/nodeFlexibilityHypothesis.md

 Node Flexibility
 =====

-To achieve decentralized linguistic consensus, the tapestry model places no restrictions on the physical structure or data format of individual nodes in the graph.
+The need for decentralized linguistic consensus requires that the tapestry model should place no restrictions on the physical structure or data format of individual nodes in the graph.
 -----